gmarland/mercer/README.md

 <ul>
 	<li><b>measurementLineColor -</b> the color of the measurement lines if they are visible on the graph.</li>
-	<li><b>measurementLabelFont -</b> the font for the measurement label along the Y axis.
-Changing this will require including a different .js file than the default 'helvetiker_regular.typeface.js'.</li>
 	<li><b>measurementLabelSize -</b> the size of the label along the measurement line if it is visible.</li>
 	<li><b>measurementLabelColor -</b> the color of the label along the measurement line if it is visible.</li>
 </ul>